Romans 14

 Who are you to judge the servant of another?
 To his own master he stands or falls; and he will stand, for the Lord is able to make him stand.

 (b) To his own master he stands.
-If a fellow Christian has a different conviction from you, it is between him and the Lord.
-Your job is not to judge or condemn them but accept them as they as in Christ.
+Servants don’t judge other servants.
+If another believer has a different conviction from you, that is between them and the Lord.

 Romans 14:5